Boiarshinov/english/parts_of_speech.md

 > She sings well.
 But adverbs of frequency such as `often`, `usually` go after an auxiliary verb but before a main verb.
 > She is never late.

+---
+## Participles

+- present participle - ends with `-ing`.
+> blowing,
+- past participle - ends with `-ed`, `-en`, etc.
+> broken, noticed

+Present participle for active and past participle for passive